 Should you have any questions beyond these documents, you can contact your national expert via the ENERCOM Facility’s Helpdesk.

 Any energy community that complies with all of the following criteria can apply for support from the ENERCOM Facility.
 To help you understand whether you are eligible to apply for ENERCOM Facility support, we have developed an eligibility self-check that applicants will be asked to complete before being able to access the application form.
-Check your eligibility here!
+This check takes the form of a few, simple questions.
+You can find more information about the eligibility self-check on the Facility’s website.

 Yes.
 The ENERCOM Facility supports the development of business plans both for energy communities that are setting up their first activity, as well as for communities that already have an activity and would like to develop a business plan for a new activity.